 What Is an FBI Background Check?

-Why Do Foreign Countries Require an FBI Background Check?
+Why Do Foreign Countries Require FBI and International Background Checks?

 Foreign countries have a variety of reasons for requiring an FBI background check, including the safety and security of their citizens and preventing individuals with criminal records from entering their country.
 These checks provide crucial insights into an individual’s criminal history, allowing foreign countries to assess potential risks and make informed decisions about granting visas or entry permits.